UN conference will serve mostly vegetarian, vegan food

 A team from ProVeg International is at the Bonn event, which runs from Monday, June 16 to Thursday, June 26.

-ProVeg will be holding press conferences and is co-organising an official side event to engage delegates in the importance of food system change as a strategy to mitigate climate change.
+ProVeg will be holding press conferences and is co-organizing an official side event to engage delegates in the importance of food system change as a strategy to mitigate climate change.

 Up to one fifth of total greenhouse gas emissions comes from animal agriculture2 and 32% of human-caused emissions from methane – a powerful greenhouse gas – comes from animal farming3.